uperl/Test2-Tools-PerlCritic/README.md

 also comes with some code to optionally do processing in parallel.
 Some of these issues may or may not be addressed in future versions of this module.

+Since this module formats it's output the `-verbose` option is ignored at the `set_format` value is ignored.

 # SEE ALSO

 - [Test::Perl::Critic](https://metacpan.org/pod/Test::Perl::Critic)